tmwoods21/CAPSTONE/README.md

 MERN Stack - MongoDB, Express.js, React, Node.js

 ## Description
 Anxiety and Me is a website created to help others who struggle with panic and anxiety disorders.
 Often times, there can be a lack of resources regarding mental health.
-Anxiety and Me will provide resources to get help, such as testimonies from others who also struggle, videos to understand what panic and anxiety disorders or and resources for you to explore your options.
+Anxiety and Me will provide resources to get help, such as testimonies from others who also struggle, videos to understand what panic and anxiety disorders are and resources for you to explore your options.

 ## User Stories
 As a user, I would like to get a better understanding of the disorder to see if it applies to me.